xmicha82/content-sources-frontend/README.md

 3. `npm install`

+4. `npm run build` (only required when setting up for the first time)

-4. `npm run start` to run against stage or prod environments. <br/>
+5. `npm run start` to run against stage or prod environments. <br/>
    OR <br/>
-  `npm run local` to run against a local backend running on port 8000.
+   `npm run local` to run against a local backend running on port 8000. <br/>
+   (keep in mind that you have to be connected to the VPN for this to work, even in the offices)

-5. With a browser, open URL listed in the terminal output
+6. With a browser, open URL listed in the terminal output

 Update `config/dev.webpack.config.js` according to your application URL.
 [Read more](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#useproxy).